Belgium–Rwanda relations: Post-independence relations

-Post-Independence

-The newly independent Republic of Rwanda, under its first President Greogire Kayibanda, immediately established formal diplomatic relationships with Belgium.

-Genocide
+Rwandan genocide

 The Arusha Accords of 1993, the peace treaty which initially ended the Rwandan Civil War, led to the United Nations approving the mandate of UNAMIR as a peacekeeping force.
 Belgium and Bangladesh were the first nations to contribute troops.

 The Belgian contingent was made up of around 440 troops.

 After the assassination of Juvénal Habyarimana on 6 April 1994, rumours that Belgian troops were responsible spread on Hutu Power propaganda radio, including the Radio Television Libre de Milles Collines.

-En route to protecting then-Prime Minister, Agathe Uwilingiyama, fifteen Belgian UNAMIR peacekeepers were taken prisoner by the Rwandan Army.
-10 of them from the Paracommando Brigade were killed - hacked to death with machetes and dismembered.
+En route to protecting then-Prime Minister Agathe Uwilingiyama, fifteen Belgian UNAMIR peacekeepers were taken prisoner by the Rwandan Army.
+Ten of them, from a Paracommando Brigade, were killed - hacked to death with machetes and dismembered.

 This was a strategic move by the Hutu Power extremists.

 As Human Rights Watch's Allison Des Forges points out, these murders were "the first step in the plan revealed in the January 11 cable for getting rid of an effective UNAMIR force".

-On 12 April, the Belgian government announced that it was withdrawing its troops, and began lobbying for a complete withdrawal of UNAMIR.
+On 12 April, the Belgian government announced that it was withdrawing its troops and began lobbying for a complete withdrawal of UNAMIR.

-Post-Genocide
+Relations after the Rwandan genocide

 Belgium re-established diplomatic relations with Rwanda after the Genocide.
-It is one of Rwanda's largest donors of bilateral aid, donating $41.84 million in 2019.
+It is one of Rwanda's largest bilateral aid donors, donating $41.84 million in 2019.

+On March 17, 2025, Rwanda severed diplomatic ties with Belgium, accusing it of siding in the regional conflict in eastern Democratic Republic of Congo (DRC).
+The Rwandan Foreign Ministry criticized Belgium's "neocolonial delusions" and its "destructive historical role" in fueling ethnic extremism leading to the 1994 genocide against the Tutsi.
+Consequently, all Belgian diplomats were given 48 hours to leave Rwanda.
+In response, Belgium declared Rwandan diplomats persona non grata, escalating tensions between the two nations.